Crewmember Apprenticeship Program

 ARE YOU A SKIPPER INTERESTED IN PARTICIPATING IN THE PROGRAM?

-Are you a skipper that might like to participate in mentoring a new crewmember?
-We are looking for skippers who are willing to take out apprentices for as little as a day and as long as an entire season.
+Are you in need of new crew and interested in mentoring young people, new to commercial fishing?
+We are looking for skippers willing to take apprentices out on the water for as little as a day or as long as an entire season.

 Participating in the deckhand apprenticeship program is a great way to find new crew for next season!
-Contact Tara at email@example.com if you are interested in helping out.
+Contact Tara at firstname.lastname@example.org if you are interested in participating or have questions about program details.